vincentjzy/OpenCorr/README.md

 ![image](https://github.com/vincentjzy/OpenCorr/blob/main/img/vs_lib.png)
 *Figure 1.3.
 Illustration of setting additional dependencies in visual Studio 2019*

-Then add the name list of static labrary files into the editbox.
+Then add the name list of static library files into the editbox.
 Beware that the file names end with "d" in Debug mode.
 >libfftw3-3.lib
 >libfftw3f-3.lib
 >libfftw3l-3.lib